 Most people tend to book a flight to Madrid and find another way of transportation to go from

 Madrid to Salamanca.
 But how do you get there as fast and cheap as possible?
 The most cost-effective way of using a car is when you travel with someone else.
 Why?
 Because you can split the gas bill!

-Buy a city travel guide of Salamanca before you get on the bus, read blog posts on the internet of people who have already been to this wonderful city or share what you are doing with friends and family by calling them or posting updates on Facebook and Twitter.
-By the way, just a tip: make sure you have enough phone credit, so you won’t have to face any unexpected problems on the way.
-Enjoy your trip!
+Buy a city travel guide of Salamanca before you get on the bus (here's a good one) read blog posts on the internet of people who have already been to this wonderful city or share what you are doing with friends and family by calling them or posting updates on Facebook and Twitter.

 Especially as a student, ‘La Universidad de Salamanca’ is worth a visit.
 One of the main attractions is a frog.
 Not a real frog, but a carving of one in the beautifully decorated wall.
-Find it and you will attract good luck.
+Find the Salamanca frog and you will attract good luck.
 In case of students this means they will pass their exams!

 Not a unique Salamanca restaurant, but a fun one is Cien Montaditos.
 They have 100 breads (Montaditos), all with different (Spanish) spreads.
 It’s not too expensive as well the average price is between $1 and $2!
 In addition, they also have days when you can buy bread or drinks with a discount.

 Maybe you would like to eat at Plaza Mayor but not pay too much?
 Well, you don’t have to go to a restaurant to enjoy the plaza.
 Just visit a supermarket, buy food and pick a good spot.
 Yes, just sit somewhere in the middle of the public square and enjoy the beauty of the city like all the locals!